 Moving is a bittersweet adventure.
 You probably can't wait to be at your new home, starting a new chapter in your life.
 However, you may be dreading the long move ahead of you, along with figuring out all of the logistics to get across the country.

 There are a lot of different things to consider before you move and questions that you need to be able to answer.
-How do you plan to move your furniture, pets, cars, and everything else you have?
-You will need to decide if you want to hire a cross country moving company to assist, or if you want to rent a truck and move yourself.
+The first one is, "How do you plan to move your furniture, pets, cars, and everything else you have?"
+You will need to decide if you want to hire a cross-country moving company to assist or if you want to rent a truck and move yourself.

 Whichever option you choose, use this guide to help save time and money on your move.
 I'll go over the different methods of transportation you can take and break down their pros and cons.

 If you've been looking for an answer to that question, then you've probably found it hard to get exact numbers.
-Unfortunately it's not very easy to predict the cost, because too many factors play a part in the price.
+Unfortunately, it's not very easy to predict the cost, because too many factors play a part in the price.

-Moving Without Furniture
+Try Moving Without Furniture

 Large, heavy furniture is the reason why moving across the country is difficult and expensive.
-The easiest, and cheapest thing to do, of course, is to sell all of your furniture before you move.
+The easiest and cheapest thing to do, of course, is to sell all of your furniture before you move.
 Sell off your beds, couches, entertainment centers, large TVs, tables, and anything else that you can't fit in your personal vehicle or send on a bus.

-If you can manage to move yourself with only clothes and small possessions, then you can send your stuff on Amtrak or Greyhound for cheap.
+If you can manage to move with only clothes and small possessions, then you can send your stuff on Amtrak or Greyhound for cheap.
 Check with each company to learn their weight limit policies and other important information.

-Moving Furniture Across Country Yourself
+Move Furniture Across the Country Yourself

 If parting with your furniture is not an option, then you'll need to find a way to move it.
 This is where pricing gets a little tricky.
 I recommend getting free quotes from multiple cross-country moving companies so that you'll have an idea of what it's going to cost to hire professionals.